skillzaa/hulk/README.md

 ## Release Notes

 ### Version 0.1.5
-A lot has changed internally but on the surface it remains the same. ** The API is not mature and is likelyto change and I expect a lot of errors**.
+A lot has changed internally but on the surface it remains the same. **The API is not mature and is likely to change and I expect a lot of errors**.
 So at the moment this project is good for any one to join in and be part of.